On This Day in History: May 22

 - South Africa's government approves of racial separation in universities.

-- Cold War: The Truman Doctrine goes into effect, aiding Turkey & Greece.
+- Cold War: The Truman Doctrine goes into effect, aiding Turkey and Greece.

 - Joseph Stalin disbands the Comintern.

-- Mexico enters World War II, joining the Allies.
+- Mexico enters the Second World War on the side of the Allies.

 - During the Anglo-Iraqi War, British troops take Fallujah.

 - World War II: Germany and Italy sign the Pact of Steel.